veitim/tunkeutumistestaus/h5_kohti_omaa_treenia.md

 ![a](images/h5_a6.png)

-DuckDuckGo hakupalvelimeen "what port smb uses"
+DuckDuckGo hakupalvelimeen "what port smb uses" (haut tehty isäntäkoneelta käsin)

 ![a](images/h5_a9.png)